-A lot of the tracks ran in an organized fashion: there would be a central mound and a number of ‘runways’ leading away from it in different directions, some of which ended at a smaller mound which was connected to an entire network of different mounds by more well-trodden ‘runways’.
+A lot of the tracks ran in an organized fashion: there would be a central mound and a number of ‘runways’ leading away from it in different directions, some of which ended at a smaller mound that was connected to an entire network of different mounds by more well-trodden ‘runways’.

 At night the plain literally came to life.
 The ‘runways’ turned out to belong to Long-haired rats and the species were clearly ‘booming’.
-Long-haired rats are known to undergo ‘boom’ and ‘bust’ or ‘crush’ cycles in response to resource availability.
+Long-haired rats are known to undergo ‘boom’ and ‘bust’ cycles in response to resource availability.

-This year brought above-average rainfall to the region and the rodents were quickly responding to the abundance of food.
+This year brought above-average rainfall to the region, and the rodents were quickly responding to the abundance of food.
 There were still many young around.

 On the drive back, a Desert mouse ran across the road and froze in the headlights, which gave us a chance to take a few close-up photos of it.

 Lesser hairy-footed dunnart